deftio/fifostr/README.md

 There is nothing really profound here -- one can argue its not worth its own repo.
 Originally a lighter version of this was used in a python serial terminal program dioterm (which allowed the serial terminal to parse commands sent/received by both sides).

+And finally ..
+I just wanted to get some practice on python module packaging ...

 cheers-
 manu